General questions about zoning, Map for Mobile, and common terms

 4. What is the FLUM?
 The FLUM is the City’s adopted future land use map.
 It is part of the Future Land Use Plan that was adopted following Map for Mobile and is the primary guide to the future physical development of the City.
 The map and its corresponding land use designations describe the desired types, intensity, and spatial arrangement of the City’s land uses to achieve the vision described in Map for Mobile.
 It is not legally binding, but is a policy guide that is used to evaluate potential zoning changes or proposals that require conditional review.

 6. How does this code protect my neighborhood from harmful development?
 The UDC works to ensure the protection of your investments, property values, and quality of life so that our neighborhoods continue to thrive.
-Design standards for residential areas, centers, and corridors are included that will help to ensure future development reflects the appropriate character of distinct areas throughout the city.
+Design standards for residential areas, commercial districts, and buffer business areas are included that will help to ensure future development reflects the appropriate character of distinct areas throughout the city.

 7. What does “permitted by right” mean?
 Zoning districts typically provide a list of permitted uses that can be located in that particular zone “by right.”
 The zoning classifications also provide, in many cases, a list of uses that may be approved subject to a special approval process.
 “Permitted by right” means a type of use is permitted in a zoning district and is therefore not subject to special review and approval by the city.
 For example, the operation of a bookstore on property zoned for commercial uses would be considered “permitted by right.”
 A property owner still needs to obtain a zoning permit to ensure compliance with the code, but that permit is usually issued relatively quickly, without going before a planning commission or other board.
 A use “by right” is distinctly different than a special exception use or conditional use, which is only allowed after a review and approval by the appropriate city board or commission.